joseortizcostadev/Swif3-KMP-String-Matching/README.md

 • Copy and paste KMP.swift file into your project directory.

 <h1> Examples </h1>
-- These are some examples implementing the KMP String extension.
+- These are some examples implementing the KMP String extension.<br>
 • "this is a string to be matched".matchWithKMP(forPattern: "g to") // matched = true, fromIndex = 15, toIndex = 18 <br>
 • "🚕🚕🚖🚖🚀🚏🚤🚅🚅🚅🚝🚤🚔".matchWithKMP(forPattern: "🚅🚅🚅") // mathed = true, fromIndex = 7, toIndex = 2 <br>
 • "this is a string to be matched".matchWithKMP(forPattern: "astring") // matched = false, fromIndex = -1, toIndex = -1